second-state/wasm-learning/faas/tf_lite_natural_language/README.md

-# TensorFlow Object Detection
+# TensorFlow Natural Language

-This tutorial demonstrates how to create a a Function as a Service (FaaS), using TensorFlow Object Detection, which is able to classify natural language in terms of connotation/sentiment.
+This tutorial demonstrates how to create a a Function as a Service (FaaS), using TensorFlow Natural Language, which is able to classify natural language in terms of connotation/sentiment.

 ## Build the WASM bytecode